Trump to consider halting Saudi oil imports, says U.S. has 'plenty'

 "Well, I'll look at it," Trump told reporters at a daily news conference after he was asked about requests by some Republican lawmakers to block the shipments under his executive authority.

-U.S. crude oil futures collapsed below $0 on Monday for the first time in history, amid a coronavirus-induced supply glut, ending the day at a stunning minus-$37.63 a barrel as desperate traders paid to get rid of oil.
+U.S. crude oil futures collapsed to trade in negative territory for the first time in history on Monday, amid a coronavirus-induced supply glut.
+Futures ended the day at a stunning minus-$37.63 a barrel as desperate traders paid to get rid of oil as storage space was close to running out.

 The collapse in prices has threatened to tilt the once-booming U.S. oil industry into bankruptcy.

-Trump described the drop as short-term and stemming from a "financial squeeze" but said the oil industry was hurting from a lack of demand.
+Trump described the drop as short-term and stemming from a "financial squeeze," but said the oil industry was hurting from a lack of demand, as states have imposed stay-in-place restrictions to curb the spread of the virus.

 He said the global producer group known as OPEC+ had agreed to cut production by some 15 million barrels per day, and said weak prices could force more declines for economic reasons.